ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 node server.js
 ```

 Now let's look at some corresponding examples for ASP.NET 5 Beta (vNext).
-We are considering the latest beta because Microsoft is striving to adopt strong sides of Node.js in their latest ASP.NET so it closely resembles Node.js.

 All examples are taken from https://github.com/aspnet/home and _modified_ for comparison.